Cohabitation: Reasons for cohabitation in the United States

-Today sixty percent of all marriages are preceded by a period of cohabitation.
+Sixty percent of all marriages are preceded by a period of cohabitation.
 Researchers suggest that couples live together as a way of trying out marriage to test compatibility with their partners, while still having the option of ending the relationship without legal implications.
 In 1996, "More than three-quarters of all cohabitors report[ed] plans to marry their partners, which implies that most of them viewed cohabitation as a prelude to marriage."
-Cohabitation shares many qualities with marriage, often couples who are cohabiting share a residence, personal resources, exclude intimate relations with others and, in more than 10% of cohabiting couples, have children.
+Cohabitation shares many qualities with marriage.
+Often couples who are cohabiting share a residence, personal resources, exclude intimate relations with others, and more than 10% of cohabiting couples have children.
 "Many young adults believe cohabitation is a good way to test their relationships prior to marriage."
 Couples who have plans to marry before moving in together or who are engaged before cohabiting typically marry within two years of living together.
 The state of cohabitation of a couple often ends either in marriage or in break-up; according to a 1996 study about 10% of cohabiting unions remained in this state more than five years.
-According to a survey done by The National Center for Health Statistics, "over half of marriages from 1990-1994 among women began as cohabitation."
+According to a survey done by The National Center for Health Statistics, "over half of marriages from 1990 to 1994 among women began as cohabitation."

-Cohabitation can be an alternative to marriage in situations where marriage is not possible for financial or family reasons (such as same-sex, interracial or interreligious marriages).
+Cohabitation can be an alternative to marriage in situations where marriage is not possible for legal or religious reasons (such as same-sex, interracial or interreligious marriages).

-Cohabitation, sometimes called de facto marriage, is becoming more commonly known as a substitute for conventional marriage.
+Cohabitation, sometimes called de facto marriage, is becoming a more common substitute for conventional marriage.
 Common-law marriage in the United States can still be contracted in nine US states, and in two others under restriction.
 This helps provide the surviving partner a legal basis for inheriting the decedent's belongings in the event of the death of their cohabiting partner.
-In today's cohabiting relationships, forty percent of households include children, giving us an idea of how cohabitation could be considered a new normative type of family dynamic.
-As of 2012, 41% of all births in the US were to unmarried women.
+In modern cohabiting relationships, forty percent of households include children, giving an idea of how cohabitation could be considered a new normative type of family dynamic.
+In 2012, 41% of all births in the US were to unmarried women.
 In three states (Mississippi – 55%, Louisiana – 53%, and New Mexico – 52%) births outside marriage were in the majority; the lowest percentage of births outside marriage was in Utah, at 19%.
 During the period 2006–2010, 58% of births outside marriage were to cohabiting parents.